ShishirPrashanth/q-yaar/README.md

 ```bash
 $ touch .env
 ```
-Now copy and paste the contents available in the file - env_example Ask someone for the actual env values
+Now copy and paste the contents available in the file - env_example <br />
+Ask someone for the actual env values

 ```bash